AxolotlBuddy1/EclipseInjector/README.md

 ---

+## ⚠️ Warning
+  Eclipse Injector does not provide any mechanics that tries to hide injection.
+Later on, this may be added, as everything may change.

 ## 📜 License
 This project uses a custom **No-Modification Redistribution License (NMRL)**:
 - ✅ Redistribution of the **original binary** is allowed.